 4. You Didn't Read It: If your spouse-to-be puts a bunch of papers in front of you, including a premarital agreement, and asks you to sign them quickly, the premarital agreement may not be enforceable if you sign it without reading it.

 5. No Time For Consideration: A prospective spouse entering into a premarital agreement must be given time to review it and think it over before signing it.
 If the groom hands the contract and a pen to the bride just before she says, "I do," the agreement is probably invalid.
+For example, some states, such as California (under the Uniform Premarital Agreement Act), require you to sign well in advance of the wedding day.

-6. Invalid Provisions: Although a premarital agreement can cover just about any financial aspect of the parties' relationship, it cannot in any way modify the child support obligations that either spouse would have if the marriage should end in divorce.
+6. Invalid Provisions: Although a premarital agreement can cover just about any financial aspect of the parties' relationship, it cannot in any way modify the child support obligations or child custody/visitation rights that either spouse would have if the marriage should end in divorce.
 Any other provisions of the agreement that violate the law would also be invalid.
 It is possible, however, that the court would strike the illegal clauses and enforce the remainder of the agreement.

 8. Incomplete Information: Failing to provide pertinent information is as bad as providing false information, and it renders a premarital agreement unenforceable.